zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 - Why is x x x x ?
 	- Please contact me via Discord: ZhakamiZhako#2147 or Twitter: @ZZhako

-- Why is my avatar shaking really badly when I'm walking around a large terrain tile?
-	- This is caused by a different kind of floating point error for avatar bones on **HUGE** colliders.
-A workaround for it would be placing smaller box colliders on the areas where you expect people to walk (e.g. airports, tarmac, runways.).

 ---
 ## Notes